Public Computers are Available:

-To use the PC Lab, you must have a valid Rowlett Public Library card
+To use the Public Computers, you need a Rowlett Public Library card

 .
-Obtain a card at the Circulation Desk with your current ID and proof of current address.
+Obtain a card at the Service Desk by showing your valid ID and proof of current address.

 , acknowledging that they understand the Library’s Acceptable Use Policy.
-Circulation staff will then help you create a pin number and update your library registration to allow you to use the Internet.
+Staff can help you create a pin number and update your library registration to allow you to use the Internet.

-Youths under 17 must have a parent or legal guardian present to sign their Release Form.
+Youth under age 17 must have a parent or legal guardian present to sign their Release Form.

-The lab computers are available on a “first come, first served” basis.
-If there is an open computer available, you may sit down and log in by clicking on the word “Available” on the screen.
-If the computer screen says “Reserved”, another patron will be using that workstation at the time shown on the screen.
+Computers are available on a “first come, first served” basis.
+If there is an open computer, you may sit down and log in by clicking the word “Available” on the screen.
+If the computer screen says “Reserved”, another customer will be using that workstation at the time shown on the screen.

-If there are no open computers, use the reservation station outside the PC Lab to reserve the first available computer.
-You will receive a printout listing the number of the PC you can use and the time it will be available.
+If there are no open computers, use the reservation station adjacent the Public Computers to reserve the first available computer.
+You will receive a printout listing the number of the Public Computer you can use and the time it will be available.
 You have 10 minutes after that time to activate your session or your reservation will expire.

 When logging in with a reservation, type your library card number in the box at the top of the screen.

-- You must have your library card # and PIN to use the PC Lab or make a reservation.
+- You need your library card # and PIN to use the Public Computers or to make a reservation.

-Headphones are available for purchase at the Circulation desk, or you may bring your own headphones.
-You must use headphones or mute the sound on the workstation when using the lab computers.
+Headphones are available for purchase at the Service desk, or you may bring your own headphones.
+You must use headphones or mute the sound on the workstation when using the Public Computers.

 Americans with Disabilities Act (A.D.A)

-A.D.A. compliant workstations are available in the Lab.
-If you need assistance at any time, please ask at the Reference Desk for help.
+If you need assistance at any time, please ask at the Service Desk for help.

 Downloading and Saving Files

-It is possible to download articles, information, or files to a portable USB drive so you can read, print, or use them on your home computer.
-As a convenience, you may buy a USB drive at the Circulation Desk.
+You can download articles, information, or files to a portable USB drive for reading, printing, or use on your home computer.
+USB drives are available for purchase at the Service Desk.

 All applicable copyright laws apply.

-All the following activities are prohibited on the Lab computers:
+All the following activities are prohibited on computers:

-Violation of the Library’s Acceptable Use Policy will result in loss of privileges to use the PC Lab.
+Violation of the Library’s Acceptable Use Policy will result in loss of computer privileges.

-- Attempts to violate the system security of the Library’s computers.
+- Attempts to violate network security on the Library’s computers

-- Actions prohibited by law, including viewing inappropriate images or visuals.
+- Actions prohibited by law, including viewing inappropriate images or graphics

 - Violation of copyright

 WARNING: Although the Library uses a virus detection program on all its computers, this will not completely eliminate the chance of getting a virus.
-It is strongly recommended that patrons obtain a virus detection program for their home computers.
-The Rowlett Public Library is not responsible for damage to a patron’s USB drive, or loss of data that may occur from patron use of the Library computers.
+It is strongly recommended that customers obtain a virus detection program for their home computers.
+The Rowlett Public Library is not responsible for damage to a customer’s USB drive, or loss of data that may occur from customer use of the Library computers.

-The Library has a large collection of computer books and videos which may be checked out.
+The Library has a variety of computer books and DVDs which may be checked out.

-Please ask at the Reference Desk if you need assistance with the public computers.
+Please ask at the Service Desk if you need assistance with the Public Computers.